We all have morning routines that we follow, and for some of us, that includes a hot cup of coffee to get us ready for the day ahead.

 This has been specifically designed to be portable which means that it’s built to be more durable so it won’t break in transit.
-It weighs just 1.1kg so it will add barely any weight to your existing load and use it all you do is fill it with your preferred choice of coffee and then flick the on switch, and away you go.
+It weighs just 1.1kg so it will add barely any weight to your existing load.
+To use it, all you do is fill it with your preferred choice of coffee and then flick the on switch, and away you go.

 The machine has a capacity of 625ml, a warming plate with inbuilt thermostat and a swing filter that makes it easier to fill.
 Dometic has covered all the bases to make a high-quality product.
 Also included is a mounting kit so you can fix it to a wall or table.